PotzarellaMozarella/Company-Landing-Page-OutOfOffice/README.md

 # Company_OutOfOffice
-A landing page created for a company.
+A responsive landing page created for a company.
+Used: Flex, @media.